TeflonAntihaft/LuaChip8/README.md

 Missing Features
 ----------------

-This emulator is on it's own more or less finished.
+This emulator is on its own more or less finished.
 But there is always room for more features!
 Some new features could be:

 - Figuring out why 'Rush Hour' always breaks mid-way